Death, Taxes and Probate Fees

 How are Probate Fees Calculated?

 The probate process and its subsequent fees vary depending on the province where you live and hold assets.
 At 1.5%, Ontario has one of the highest probate rates while New Brunswick has one of the lowest at 0.5%.
 Québec does not levy probate fees at all, requiring only that non-notarized wills be authenticated by their courts.
 The lesson here is that rates differ so it becomes especially important to understand provincial requirements when you own assets in more than one province.

 How can I Minimize my Probate Fees?

-With the help of a financial advisor, probate fees can be minimized and ensure that more of your hard-earned money goes to those you love.
+With the help of an advisor, probate fees can be minimized and ensure that more of your hard-earned money goes to those you love.
 Firstly, it is important to name a beneficiary (other than your estate) on RRSPs, RRIFs, TFSAs and insurance policies to ensure that this money remains outside of your estate, thereby avoiding probate.
 Joint ownership with a spouse on bank accounts and property is also an effective way to keep these assets outside of the probate process and in the hands of your spouse.
 You could gift assets to family members while you are alive, but unless the assets have no accrued gain (like cash), a tax liability might be triggered.
 The use of multiple wills if you have private company shares and setting up certain types of trusts while you are alive might be other options to help minimize the assets that are in your estate upon death.

-Each strategy has both its benefits and shortcomings, so again, it is important to consult with your financial advisor get a head-start on your estate planning and to see which approach works best for you.
+Each strategy has both its benefits and shortcomings, so again, it is important to consult with your advisor to get a head-start on your estate planning and to see which approach works best for you.